hackrack/javascript/week_3/d4/notes/interview_tips.md

 + Be enthusiastic, respectful, and overall fun to work with
 + Make sure you are both on the same page.
 Don't speed ahead and leave your partner in the dust.
-Ask for clarification if you need it ("can you repeat that?") and offer clarification if you detect confusion ("does that make sense?"")
+Ask for clarification if you need it (*"can you repeat that?"*) and offer clarification if you detect confusion (*"does that make sense?"*)
 + Be patient

 More on pairing like this in week 4.
 So stay tuned!